nkietwee/Introduction-Python/W7-matplotlib/doc/matplotlib.md

   fig, ax = plt.subplots(3, 2)  # 3 rows, 2 columns of plots
   ax[0, 0].plot([1, 2, 3], [4, 5, 6])  # Top-left plot
   ax[0, 1].scatter([1, 2, 3], [6, 7, 8])  # Top-right plot
-  plt.tight_layout() # Adjust the padding between and around subplots. plt.show()
+  plt.tight_layout() # Adjust the padding between and around subplots plt.show()
   ```
   `fig`: This is the figure object that holds all the subplots.